Table of Contents

 - Taking Care of Yourself

 Over the years, many HIV drugs have been developed that help people live longer, healthier lives.
 Like all drugs approved by the US Food and Drug Administration (FDA), HIV drugs are tested to make sure they are safe and effective in treating HIV.
 However, HIV drugs can also cause some effects that are different from what they were developed to do.
 These are called side effects.
 In most cases, the side effects of HIV drugs are mild, like a headache or an upset stomach.
-In some cases, however, more serious side effects like liver damage or peripheral neuropathy can occur.
+In some cases, however, more serious side effects, such as liver damage or peripheral neuropathy (damage to the nerves connecting the hands and feet to the brain) can occur.

 Click above to view or download this fact sheet as a PDF slide presentation

-Each HIV drug comes with information on its most common side effects.
+Every drug, including HIV medications, comes with information on its most common side effects.
 It can help to read this information.
 If you read the package insert provided by the drug manufacturer, the list of possible side effects can be very long and detailed.
+Drug manufacturers must list every possible side effect, even if it is very unlikely or affects very few people.
 For some, reading through that list can be downright scary.
-However, it is important to remember that this information lists side effects you might experience, not side effects you will experience.
+However, it is important to remember that this information lists side effects that you might experience, not side effects that you will experience.
 While all HIV drugs can cause side effects, not everyone will experience every side effect of each drug, and not everyone will experience the side effect(s) the same way.

 Speak to your health care provider about side effects before starting a new treatment.
 It will help if you know what to expect and how to handle any problems that arise.
 Some important points: